OEM Electric Motorcycles & E-Mopeds: 3-10kW China

 Both chemistries require UN38.3 certification for international air and sea freight.
 UN38.3 covers 8 tests (altitude simulation, thermal test, vibration, shock, external short circuit, impact, overcharge, forced discharge).
 Request the UN38.3 test report for the specific battery model and capacity — the report must cover the exact cell format and pack configuration being shipped.
 IEC 62133-2 (safety for portable sealed secondary lithium cells) is additionally required for CE marking under the Low Voltage Directive.

-Hub motors are integrated into the rear wheel and eliminate the need for a chain or belt drive.
-They are mechanically simpler, lower maintenance, and easier to replace in the field.
-The flat torque curve of a hub motor suits urban stop-start riding well.
-The primary limitation is unsprung weight: a 5 kW rear hub motor adds 8–12 kg to the unsprung mass, degrading suspension response and handling on rough roads.
+In two-wheeler manufacturing, hub motors are integrated into the rear wheel, eliminating the need for a separate chain or belt drive.
+For wholesale e-mopeds, they are mechanically simpler, lower maintenance, and easier to replace in the field.
+The flat torque curve of a hub motor suits urban stop-start riding.
+The primary engineering limitation is unsprung weight: a 5 kW rear hub motor typically adds 8–12 kg to the unsprung mass, which can degrade suspension response and handling on rough or uneven roads.

 Mid-drive motors mount at the bottom bracket and drive the wheel through the existing sprocket/chain.
 Torque multiplication through the drivetrain means a smaller, lighter motor produces equivalent acceleration.
 A 5 kW mid-drive motor and gearbox assembly weighs 4–6 kg, but the drivetrain adds wear components (chain, sprocket) requiring periodic maintenance.
 Mid-drive designs are preferable for higher-performance L3e applications and for markets with poor road surfaces where suspension compliance matters.

 When evaluating factory motor specifications, request dynamometer test data showing power and torque curves across the RPM range, not just peak values.
 Peak ratings can be achieved for seconds; continuous rated power (typically 60–80% of peak) is what determines real-world performance.
-Motor efficiency maps (showing efficiency % at each speed/torque operating point) are a useful differentiator between quality suppliers and entry-level manufacturers.
+Our audit service can verify dynamometer test results and motor efficiency maps during factory visits — a useful differentiator between quality suppliers and entry-level manufacturers.
+For international logistics of complete vehicles with lithium batteries, our logistics service coordinates UN 38.3 documentation and battery shipping compliance.

 Have a sourcing project in mind?